KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 ## Current Schedule

 ### Reading Group:
-Please let  Sung Oh (ahp2025 -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Friday 11:59am** before your presentation.
+Please let  Yueun Lee (dbdms8435 -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Friday 11:59am** before your presentation.

 Moreover, send the **presentation slides link** on  **Sunday 11:59pm**.